sjdv1982/seamless/silk.md

   In any case, this invalidates Cython/C headers generated from the schema)
 Default: Error

 ### accept_missing_binary_optional
-What to do with binary forms that lack one or more columns of optional properties
+What to do with binary-form instances that lack one or more columns of optional properties
 - True: accept them.
 This can be practical for backwards compatibility with an earlier schema where the optional property was lacking.
-  However, this invalidates Cython/C headers generated from the schema
+  However, this invalidates Cython/C headers generated from the schema.
+  But note that most header generators cannot deal with optional properties anyway.
 - False: raise an error.
 Default: True